mozilla/persona/docs/DEPLOYMENT.md

 ### 6. Get node servers running

 At this point, pushing code to gitolite will cause /home/browserid/code to be updated.
 Now we need to get the servers running!
-Manually we can verify that the servers will run.
+First, verify that the servers will run manually.
-For the browser id server:
+For the browserid server:

     cd /home/browserid/code/browserid && sudo -u www-data ./run.js